StasIvan77/basicExpress.js/README.md

 # Optional (Bonus)

-Write tests for your API using a testing framework like Mocha to ensure the correctness of your routes and middleware.
+Tests for API using a testing framework like Mocha to ensure the correctness of routes and middleware.